ccnmtl/case-consortium/content/case/case_135.md

   \ regional and local.
 Use this case to give students grounding in the realities\
   \ of civil activism in authoritarian societies.
 Epilogue, Teaching NoteTopics: international\
-  \ sustainable development; China; environmental activism; civil society" "epologue": "Ma Jun epilogue final.pdf" "faculty_notes": ""
+  \ sustainable development; China; environmental activism; civil society" "epilogue": "Ma Jun epilogue final.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "135"